Mycelium

 South Korean design studio Kuo Duo designed five different masks made from mycelium and inspired by mushroom shapes, to promote the use of biomaterials in design.

 Mycelium is the vegetative part of fungi, consisting of branching, thread-like hyphae.
 Mycelium absorbs nutrients from the substrate to grow, acting like a natural glue that binds loose particles together.
-When dried, it becomes a lightweight bio-composite that can be used for anything from a Styrofoam alternative to construction materials.
+When dried, it becomes a lightweight bio-composite that can be used for anything from a styrofoam alternative to construction materials.

 For the workshops, Kuo Duo designed the Mycelium Mask, which can be decorated or played with to experience the material.

-Information submitted by the maker and edited by the Future Materials Bank.
+Text submitted by the maker and edited by the Future Materials Bank.
+For information about reproducing (a part of) this text, please contact the maker.

 Ingredients